redhat-ai-dev/model-catalog-example/multi-model-service/docs/code/access.md

 ## Authentication

 In order to gain access to the model server you will need to sign in with your SSO credentials.
-Once you have signed in you are able to generate a token by navigating to **`Apps and API Keys`** on the top ribbon and hitting **`Create Application`**:
+Once you have signed in you are able to generate a token by navigating to **`Apps and API Keys`** on the top ribbon and hitting **`Create new Application`**:

 ![Generation Example](../images/generation-example.png)